cartobaldrica/QGIS2Inkscape/README.md

 __I have a raster layer, will that cause any problems?__
 Nope!
 A raster image will export without issue.

+__Where can I put my QGIS2Inkscape feature ideas?__
+Create a "new issue" on Github!
+I'll get to it (eventually).
+If it's out of scope, I'll try to recommend alternatives.

 <br>

 ***